codarrenvelvindron/codarren.github.io/_posts/2021-03-18-Day77-Learning_to_accept_someone_elses_views.md

 Your truth may sound like a lie to someone else.

+At the end of the day, a car is just a means of transport.

 The secret to your own freedom is letting go of everything.

 Have a great day guys ! :)